The Apartments’ Reception

 If you see flashing green/red lights on your lock it requires attention, call into the reception to report it.

-If a problem occurs after hours, call the R.A. on duty for assistance.
+If a problem occurs after hours, call Apartments Security for assistance if you can't get into your room.

 Be responsible and look after your key: